thephpleague/csv/docs/9.0/reader/index.md

 - `Reader::getHeader` method will return an empty array.
 - `Reader::getHeaderOffset` will return `null`.

+<p class="message-info">By default no header offset is set.</p>

-Because the header is lazy loaded, if you provide a positive offset for an invalid record a `RuntimeException` will be triggered when trying to access the invalid record.
+<p class="message-warning">Because the header is lazy loaded, if you provide a positive offset for an invalid record a <code>RuntimeException</code> will be triggered when trying to access the invalid record.</p>

 ~~~php
 <?php